krystinli/Legoland/modelling/04_Rolling_Window_Features.md

 ![image](https://github.com/krystinli/Legoland/assets/33378140/04e065b6-3fe2-432b-86d9-a0a04854b488)

 We can choose multiple reference dates spread out over a year or two:
-- We can also randomly sample from the 24 reference dates in case the data becomes too much to handle
+- We can also randomly sample from the 24 reference dates

 ![image](https://github.com/krystinli/Legoland/assets/33378140/c8107a78-1036-45ff-9cfb-fa791648e34f)

+### Step (2): Target
+Our target is to predict who will buy something in the next 4 weeks
+- For each `week_end`, we will create a flag variable that tells whether the customer bought something
+- Then we can use the window definitions to agg the next 4 weeks relative to week_end
+  - as the target variable for each week_end
+- Similarly we will use the window definitions to agg various timeframes of the past year for all features
+-